 How BiOWiSH Solutions Support Biodiversity

 At BiOWiSH, we know that the best solutions need to be easy and cost-effective to implement.
-One way to encourage healthy soil is to incorporate biotechnology into agricultural practices.
+One way to encourage productive soil is to incorporate biotechnology into agricultural practices.
 After years of research and development, BiOWiSH has formulated proven solutions that work seamlessly into current agricultural methods.

-BiOWiSH® Crop Technology adds beneficial microbes that improve soil health, building up the microbial community in the soil.
+BiOWiSH® Crop Technology adds beneficial microbes that improve soil productivity, building up the microbial community in the soil.
 Best of all, it is easy to use – when fertilizer suppliers add BiOWiSH® Crop Liquid to their fertilizer products, all growers need to do is apply it.
 Growers can get more out of their fertilizer and more out of their farmland with BiOWiSH®, because BiOWiSH® Crop Technology improves nutrient use efficiency and crop yield.

 The incredible diversity of life on Earth is under threat, but we are up to the challenge of creating solutions that support biodiversity.
 BiOWiSH is excited to be a part of the growing movement towards more sustainable agricultural practices.